Logo

 Nevertheless, the effort is worth the sacrifice, as it enables us, somewhat fittingly, to harness the power of effective human interaction to tackle the complex and rapidly evolving global challenges that impact humanity.

 Jenny Moffett is an educationalist at RCSI University of Medicine and Health Sciences.
-She has been shortlisted in the Most Innovative Teacher of the Year category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+She was the winner of Most Innovative Teacher of the Year category in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.